scclark85/W3C-Web-Form/README.md

 ## About
 This is a responsive web form for users to submit a project and additional information in the required input fields.
 When the form is submitted it 'posts' the users inputs in the body, and API responses are displayed in the console.
 The form is WCAG 2.1 accessible.
 * Heroku for site deployment.
-Click to check out [here](https://nameless-meadow-25599.herokuapp.com/).
+Click to check out demo [here](https://nameless-meadow-25599.herokuapp.com/).
 (Need to install app to see console details).

 ## Install
 ```